docker-library/docs/postgres/content.md

 ## Environment Variables

 The PostgreSQL image uses several environment variables which are easy to miss.
-While none of the variables are required, they may significantly aid you in using the image.
+The only variable required is `POSTGRES_PASSWORD`, the rest are optional.

 **Warning**: the Docker specific variables will only have an effect if you start the container with a data directory that is empty; any pre-existing database will be left untouched on container startup.